courselabs/docker/labs/compose/solution.md

 > You'll see the new network and container created, but the RNG web and API containers will be left unchanged.
 The spec hasn't changed for those services, so the containers match the desired state.

-Check the network of the new container:
+Inspect the new container to show the network details:

 ```
 docker inspect rng_nginx_1